Why K-12 Networks Fail

 These problems have resulted in The Connectivity Gap.

-In order to cut through this Gordian Knot of issues that are holding our students back, many K-12 schools need a capacity building partner that can provide specialized networking expertise, reduce costs, and identify the best practices for high-speed school networks.
+In order to tackle these roadblocks that are holding students back, many K-12 schools need a capacity building partner that can provide specialized networking expertise, reduce costs, and identify the best practices for high-speed school networks.

 Learn more about school networks and how they can be upgraded: